Applying for a reduced earning capacity pension

 -

-Due to illness or disability, they are unable to work
+Due to illness or disability, you are unable to work

 - and are therefore fully incapacitated for work, or

-- at least 3 hours but less than 6 hours a day due to illness or disability and are therefore partially incapacitated for work.
+- work at least 3 hours but less than 6 hours per day and are therefore partially disabled.

-- Exception: If you are partially disabled from a medical point of view and are unemployed because there is no suitable part-time job available, you may also be eligible for a full disability pension under certain circumstances.
+- Exception: If, from a medical standpoint, you are partially unable to work and are unemployed because there is no part-time job suitable for your abilities, you may also be eligible for a disability pension for full incapacity to work under certain circumstances.

 -